- Shigellosis facts*

 - How can Shigella infections be treated?

-- How common is shigellosis?
+- How is Shigella spread?

 - What else can be done to prevent shigellosis?

-*Shingellosis facts by John P. Cunha, DO, FACOEP
+*Shigellosis facts by John P. Cunha, DO, FACOEP

 - Shigellosis is an infectious disease caused by a group of bacteria called Shigella.
 There are four species of Shigella: